-If you get either workers' compensation or public disability benefit payments, we may reduce Social Security benefits for you and your family.
+If you get workers' compensation or other public disability benefit payments, we may reduce Social Security benefits for you and your family.

-We reduce the Social Security disability benefits you and your family get if the combined total amount, plus your workers' compensation payment, plus any public disability payment you get, exceeds 80 percent of your average earnings before you became injured or ill.
+We will reduce your monthly Social Security disability benefits, including benefits payable to your family member, if the combined total amount of your benefits and any workers' compensation and public disability you get, exceeds 80% of your average earnings before you became injured or ill.

-See How Workers’ Compensation And Other Disability Payments May Affect Your Benefits for more information.
+For more information go to How Workers’ Compensation And Other Disability Payments May Affect Your Benefits.